insightsengineering/tlg-catalog/book/README.md

 Each output is generated in separate articicle and this usually consists of:

 * Data setup using synthetic data.
-* The output itself (of many variants if applicable).
+* The output itself (many variants if applicable).
 * Interactive application.
 * Reproducibility information.